bambooom/bambooom.github.io/content/about.md

 ### Changelog

+- 2024.2: Change to use Hugo to build as it's super fast.
+Using [PaperMod](https://github.com/adityatelange/hugo-PaperMod) template with my modifications
 - 2023.10: Change to use Astro.build, and using [MaeWolff's template](https://github.com/MaeWolff/astro-portfolio-template) with adjustments
 - 2021.7:  Import diaries from douban for backup reason
 - 2017.2:  Switched to [KAGAMI theme](https://github.com/kamikat/jekyll-theme-kagami) with adjustments